viamrobotics/docs/docs/program/CLI.md

 ## Manage your robots with the Viam CLI

-With the Viam CLI installed and authenticated, you can issue calls to to your robot fleet.
+With the Viam CLI installed and authenticated, you can use it to issue commands to your robot fleet.
 All Viam CLI calls use the following format:

 <b>viam [global options] command [command options] [arguments...]</b>